 Bryan University is excited about the opportunity to provide courses to students via distance education.
-Our online courses give students the opportunity to experience a learning environment that transcends the traditional limitations of time and location.
+Our distance learning courses give students the opportunity to experience a learning environment that transcends the traditional limitations of time and location.
 Students have access to "learning on demand" twenty-four hours a day from anywhere that has access to the internet locally, regionally, or globally.

-Online students can expect to receive the same quality educational experience students have come to expect at Bryan University campuses.
-As with our traditional campus-based courses, instructors will be experienced professionals with appropriate academic credentials and/or professional experience.
+Distance learning students can expect to receive the same quality educational experience students have come to expect at Bryan University campuses.
+As with our traditional residential courses, instructors are experienced professionals with appropriate academic credentials and/or professional experience.
 In addition to quality academic programs, students also have access to twenty-four hour technical and student services.